Assisted Living vs. Nursing Home

 When to Move From Assisted Living to a Nursing Home

 The decision to move into a nursing home is a very individual and personal one.
 For many, it means a marked loss of independence, which most people understandably resist.
-Many factors affect the choice to transition to a nursing home, from emotional readiness to proximity, services, and cost, but it often comes down to safety.
+Many factors affect the choice to transition to a nursing home, from emotional readiness to proximity, services, and cost, it often comes down to safety.
 Look for these signs that may indicate it’s time for the next level of care:

 • Terminal or chronic illness needing 24/7 supervision or care